austindatamanagement/SpringbootTomcatADWC/LabGuide400.md

   **mvn install:install-file -Dfile=location of ojdbc8.jar -DgroupId=com.github.noraui -DartifactId=ojdbc8 -Dversion=12.2.0.1 -Dpackaging=jar -DgeneratePom=true**

-Youa re all set to go to the next lab.
+You are all set to go to the next lab.